zonak/grunt-ftp-deploy/README.md

 - **authKey** - a key for looking up the saved credentials
 - **src** - the source location, the local folder that we are transferring to the server
 - **dest** - the destination location, the folder on the server we are deploying to
+- **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for `minimatch`.
+Please note that the definitions should be relative to the project root.

 ## Authentication parameters